ga-wdi-lessons/rails-routing/readme.md

 <summary>**Q**: Where do we utilize Path Helpers in Rails?</summary>

-> A.  We use Path Helpers in views, controllers, and helpers.
+> A.  We use Path Helpers in views and controllers.

 </details>